AlexSiow/GettingAndCleaningData/CodeBook.md

 ### tBodyAcc-std()-Z
 ```
 Description   : The standard deviation of the time domain body acceleration signal captured at z axis.
-                In this Tidy Data Set, tBodyAcc-std()-Z	is the average for each activity
+                In this Tidy Data Set, each value of tBodyAcc-std()-Z	is the average for each
-                and each subject.
+                activity and each subject.
 Class         : Numeric
 Min.          : -0.9877
 1st Qu.       : -0.9498